adap/flower/baselines/fedbn/README.md

 python -m fedbn.main

 # by default, the experiments run in CPU-only mode
-# allow for 5 clients in paralle on a gpu by doing
+# allow for 5 clients in parallel on a gpu by doing
 python -m fedbn.main client_resources.num_gpus=0.2

 # By default, federated evaluation is disabled.
 Therefore the only metrics